 Yes.
 Search for the cemetery and then select ‘Add a memorial’.
 If the cemetery is not currently listed, follow the instructions on how to add a cemetery not currently listed.

 Find A Grave does not discourage the legitimate indexing of the deceased through obituaries or other 3rd party accounts.
 Newspapers represent a very good source of information as a public record.
 We ask that those who index and memorialize the deceased from newspapers and other 3rd party accounts do so with full respect of copyright, refrain from adding information about living people, and respond generously to the family of the deceased.
 Find A Grave takes no position on the appropriate timing of submitting such indexes.

-Yes, you can add the GPS location of a grave by adding a photo of the grave that includes GPS coordinates or by entering the coordinates directly in the Burial Coordinates fields of the edit page for the memorial.
+Add the GPS location of a grave by adding a photo of the grave that includes GPS coordinates.

 No more titles will be added to the available prefixes.